adrian-erlikhman/wed-development/README.md

 - **findash-financial-dashboard** – displays real-time financial data and portfolio analytics.
 - **startup-funding-simulator** – models how equity and valuation change through funding rounds.
 - **safejew-community-web-platform** – tracks and reports antisemitic incidents on an interactive map.
+- **personal-portfolio-website** – responsive portfolio with blog and contact form.
+- **smartspend-personal-finance-manager** – helps users manage budgets and visualize spending.
+- **collabnotes-real-time-markdown-editor** – collaborative markdown notes with WebSocket updates.
+- **designify-community-driven-merch-creator** – lets communities vote on merch designs and purchase popular items.

-Clone the repository and explore each folder to get started.
-Within any project directory run `npm install` followed by `npm start` to launch the sample application locally.
+Clone any project directory and run `npm install` followed by `npm start` to launch the sample locally.